Serifos Greece Travel Guide

 Embrace the laid-back island pace; patience and calm are helpful for a smooth experience.

-Serifos, like many Cycladic islands, has challenges for travelers with mobility impairments due to its rugged terrain and traditional infrastructure.
+Serifos, like many Cycladic islands, has challenges for travelers with mobility impairments due to its rough terrain and traditional infrastructure.

 The island's topography is hilly, and Chora has uneven cobblestone streets.

-Accessible options for transportation and attractions are limited.
+Easy-to-access choices for transit and attractions are limited.

 Specialized services for the visually or hearing impaired are limited on Serifos.